Electrical Techniques - Industrial Electrician Apprenticeship

 External Recognition

-Upon successful completion of their Level 3 in-school training, apprentices must complete the remainder of their 8,160 hours of on-the-job training to become competent in the required skills (as outlined in the Apprenticeship Training Standard) and qualify for their Apprenticeship Certificate.
-Thereafter, they are eligible to write their Certificate of Qualifications exam.
+Upon successful completion of their Level 4 in-school training, apprentices must complete the remainder of their 7,950 hours of on-the-job training to become competent in the required skills (as outlined in the Apprenticeship Training Standard) and qualify for their Certificate of Apprenticeship.
+Thereafter, they are eligible to write their Certificate of Qualification exam.
 Graduates may be able to receive credit toward further education in related postsecondary diploma, advanced diploma, or degree programs.

 Admission Requirements